ddoyen/maths-pl-bank/doc/template_tags.md

 ~~~~
 extends = /template/mathjsxgraph.pl
 ~~~~

+`JSXGraph` is a javascript-based library for dynamical geometry, i.e. geometrical constructions which can be modified by the user through interaction with his mouse or trackpad.

 Moreover, the plots are generated using the `sympy.plot` package, hence the `before`tag of `exercise.pl` should contain the line
 ~~~~